 Last, but very definitely not least, are the magnolias.
 Of all the hundreds of different plants from around the world at Trengwainton, the magnolias are surely the most spectacular when they flower.

-Imagine big waxy flowers in shades of pink, white and magenta set against bright blue skies, with no leaves to dilute their colours.
+Imagine big waxy blooms in shades of pink, white and magenta, set against bright blue skies with no leaves to dilute their colours.
 Their flowering season is brief - and vulnerable to any late frosts – so catch them while you can.